jundalisay/superbnetlify/content/en/research/keynes/general-theory/chapter-03.md

 It means that:
 - **effective demand, instead of having a unique equilibrium value, is an infinite range of values all equally admissible.** *
-- the amount of employment is indeterminate except until it hits the level of slave-wagges. <!-- in so far as the marginal disutility of labour sets an upper limit.  -->
+- the amount of employment is indeterminate except until it hits the level of slave-wages. <!-- in so far as the marginal disutility of labour sets an upper limit.  -->

 > *Superphysics note: Yes, the demand is always in flux.
 Instead of equilibrium, it has a predictable range.